 Total disc replacement, often called TDR for short, is a relatively new surgery (in the United States) that is seen by some spine experts as a viable alternative to spinal fusion surgery.
 Only 0% to 5% of patients referred for spine surgery fit the criteria for a safe and successful TDR.
 One of the most common complications leading to a revision TDR is device failure.
 Examples of device failure include malfunctioning of the prosthetic disc implanted in your spine, or when the device shifts position.

 5. Failed Back Surgery Syndrome

 Patients who have undergone multiple operations may continue to present with pain.
-Conditions such as CSF leak, pseudomenigocele, arachnoiditis, pseudo-arthrosis, and saggittal imbalance may be misdiagnosed by surgeons who are not experienced in complex revision work.
+Conditions such as CSF leak, pseudomeningocele, arachnoiditis, pseudo-arthrosis, and sagittal imbalance may be misdiagnosed by surgeons who are not experienced in complex revision work.
 Dr. Prpa is an expert in diagnosing, treating, and surgically correcting failed back surgery syndrome.